SysKitTeam/docs-spconsultant/faq/troubleshooting/errors-while-loading-server-information.md

 ### Problem

-While trying to create a SPDocKit snapshot, I received the following warning:
+While trying to create a SPDocKit Consultant snapshot, I received the following warning:

 > Loaded Server ‘ServerName’.

 ### Solution

-In order to allow SPDocKit to successfully gather all the information about your SQL servers the following permissions are necessary:
+In order to allow SPDocKit Consultant to successfully gather all the information about your SQL servers the following permissions are necessary:

 * **Sysadmin** server role